How to Apply

 The Hadassah Foundation accepts grant applications twice a year.
 Every June/early summer, we issue an RFP for Israeli organizations seeking to promote the economic empowerment of women in that country, and in December/January, we issue an RFP for organizations based in the United States that are working to support the leadership potential and healthy development of Jewish girls and young women ages 12-30 in the United States.

-The Foundation is currently accepting applications for programs and curricula that foster leadership development for Jewish adolescent girls and young women, ages 12-30, in the United States.
+The Foundation is currently accepting applications from Israeli organizations that promote the economic empowerment of women in that country.
 Please carefully review our guidelines before submitting an application.
-The deadline is 11:59 AM (NY EDT) Friday, February 10, 2017.
+The deadline is 11:59 PM (NY EDT) Thursday, July 27, 2017.

 REQUEST FOR PROPOSALS – GUIDELINES AND INSTRUCTIONS

-The Hadassah Foundation is an investor in social change for girls and women by supporting projects in the United States and Israel.
-Its mission is to improve the status, health, and well-being of women and girls; bring their contributions, issues and needs from the margins to the center of Jewish concern; and encourage and facilitate their active participation in decision-making and leadership in all spheres of life.
+The Hadassah Foundation is an investor in social change for women and girls in the United States and in Israel.
+It strives to improve the status, health, and well-being of women and girls; bring their contributions, issues and needs from the margins to the center of Jewish concern; and encourage and facilitate their active participation in decision-making and leadership in all spheres of life.

-The Foundation will provide a limited number of one-year grants of up to $40,000, and, at its discretion, one multi-year grant of up to $25,000 a year for three years.
+The Foundation will provide a limited number of grants up to $25,000.
+Multi-year grants are not available.
+The Foundation does not normally fund an organization for more than three consecutive years.
 Organizations may apply independently or in collaboration.

 The Hadassah Foundation will not accept late or incomplete proposals.